kwilkins/dnd/west-marches/down-time-actions.md

 OR

 * Ability to hire scholars/explorers to investigate locations or topics of interest.
-* Comes with one quorum you can receieve knowledge from *only once per downtime phase*.
+* Comes with one quorum the party can receieve knowledge from *only once per downtime phase*.
 Continue to upgrade in order to improve their research abilities.

 ## Temple of Hverra (level 2)
 Spend your time volunteering at the temple.